joe-elmoufak/amazon-checkout/README.md

 While the number of items is correctly displayed as 9, there only appear to be 8 items in the shopping basket.

 If I ignore this assetion, then the test will go on to remove the first item and then assert that the number has reduced from 9 to 8 (items in the basket)

+Interestingly, when the tests are run in the github runner, the Prime logo on the each search result item is missing so no items are ever added to the basket.
+This is not the case when the tests are run locally so would need more time to investigate why this is.